Law Enforcement Team

 By gaining CSAS accreditation we will:

-- increase uniformed presence on the streets - CSAS accredited persons wear the uniform of their employing organisation, with an identification badge endorsed by the local police force
+- increase uniformed presence on the streets - CSAS accredited persons wear the uniform of their employing organisation, with an identification card endorsed by the local Police force

 - be able to address issues such as street drinking, begging and dog fouling